 As a lawyer who handles property insurance claims I am often asked how to determine whether a roof has suffered hail damage.

 Damage from hail usually has a distinct mark.
 Some examples are below.
-It will bruise or mark the granules or the gravel on a commercial built up roof.
-It may also cause dents in the soft metals on a roof, including the vents or the fins of an HVAC units.
-Finally it may cause punctures or marks to the exterior insulation and finishing systems (EIFS).
+It will bruise or mark the granules or the gravel on a commercial built-up roof.
+It may also cause dents in the soft metals on a roof, including the vents or the fins of HVAC units.
+Finally, it may cause punctures or marks to the exterior insulation and finishing systems (EIFS).

 There are only a few things that will cause damage to a commercial roof.
 Oftentimes an insurance adjuster will examine a roof following a hailstorm and deny a claim by blaming the damage on “wear and tear” or “mechanical damage.”
 I have even had insurance adjusters deny a hail claim by blaming the damage on pigeon droppings!!
 If you suspect you have hail damage it is important to have your own expert examine your roof.

 Your expert may indeed find wear and tear or mechanical damage, BUT your expert may also see evidence of hail among the other damage.